mpenning/ciscoconfparse2/README.md

 ### Simple Example

-The following code will parse a configuration stored in `exampleswitch.conf` and select interfaces that are shutdown.
+The following code will parse a configuration stored in `tests/fixtures/configs/sample_02.ios` and select interfaces that are shutdown.

 In this case, the parent is a line containing `interface` and the child is a line containing the word `shutdown`.